 Is Espresso Less Acidic Than Coffee?
 Question Answered

 In short, Yes, on average, espresso is less acidic than regular coffee.
-This is because espresso beans are typically dark roasted for a longer period of time, which breaks down more of the acidic compounds in the coffee beans.
+This is because espresso beans are typically dark roasted for a longer period, which breaks down more of the acidic compounds in the coffee beans.

 Is Espresso Less Acidic Than Coffee?